inkognitro/oas-tszod-gen/README.md

   // This will add only the defined RequestHandler implementations.
   // An empty array results in no added implementations.
   // By default, all available RequestHandler implementations are added.

+  ignoreEndpointsWithoutOperationId: false,
+  // This one is false by default
 });
 ```